Degrees and Certifications:

 Career Switcher Program; Shenandoah University Master of Arts; Clinical Psychology, Loyola University of Maryland Bachelor of Arts; Major: Psychology, Minor: Education, Shepherd University

 The excitement is contagious at John Champe High School and Ms. Hassassian is thrilled to be a part of the knight family.
 Ms. Hassassian grew up in the eastern panhandle of West Virginia.
 She graduated from Shepherd University with a Bachelors of Arts in Psychology and a minor in Education.
 She also has a Master of Arts in Clinical Psychology from Loyola University of Baltimore.
-Starting a family brought her to Northern Virginia, and she enjoyed the area so much that she has been a resident for the past seventeen years.
+Starting a family brought her to Northern Virginia, and she enjoyed the area so much that she has been a resident for the past eighteen years.